Our cabin is a light-filled and cozy retreat for guests wanting a rustic, yet comfortable VT experience!

 We have a friendly Corgi, a shy Great Pyrenees, and two gentle cats.
 Many wild birds visit our feeders year round.
 We have angora rabbits we raise for fiber.
 In the summer, our house is surrounded by perennial and vegetable gardens, and a growing orchard on the hill above.

 Our property is adjacent to the Appalachian Trail Corridor and is contiguous with Land Trust and town forest, offering access right out our backdoor to miles and miles of trails for walking, hiking, mountain biking and cross country skiing.
 Each season offers opportunities to glimpse wildlife and birds.

 We are located 9 miles from the I-91/ I-89 interstate junction, within a short 20 minute drive to Dartmouth College/Hanover, NH, 20 minutes to Woodstock, VT, as well as many ski areas and local attractions.
 Driving times from Boston: 2.5 hours; NYC: 5 hours; Montreal: 3.5 hours.
 Public transportation from Boston, New York and Burlington/Montreal (trains and buses) are available to nearby White River Junction.
 You will need a car to get around, as much of Vermont and New Hampshire is rural with little to no public transportation.
 There are a number of rental car agencies nearby in West Lebanon, NH/White River Jct, VT.
 There are many restaurants within a short drive (15-30 minutes).
-A small general store with a full service deli is located in the village at the foot of our hill and is open seven-days a week.

 We hope you will consider our home, Solheim ("sunhouse" in Norwegian) for a beautiful Vermont mountain retreat within easy driving distance of many northern New England attractions and activities year round.